ysyk2021/the-role-of-empowerment-in-conflict-resolution-providing-tools-and-resources-for-effective/src/chapter-7-1.md

-# Techniques for Addressing Power Imbalances in Conflict Resolution

 Conflict resolution is a complex process that requires addressing power imbalances between individuals or groups involved.
 Empowering those who may have less power is crucial to achieving fair and effective resolution.
 This chapter explores various techniques that can be employed to address power imbalances in conflict resolution, equipping mediators and facilitators with the necessary tools and resources to create a more balanced and inclusive process.